Skip to content

 _metadata Per-profile flags: hasPolicyConfig, requiresPreflight, containsRedactedSecrets

 Note: containsRedactedSecrets: true in _metadata means live provider credentials are not present.
 Do not use an export bundle as a deployment artifact — import it into ntkDeploy and deploy from there.
+Note: Profile JSON import and export operate on the currently active workspace only.

 Importing profiles